gsheppar/Prisma-SD-WAN-Syslog-Profile-Bind/README.md

 ### Examples of usage:
  Please generate your API token and add it to cloudgenix_settings.py

- Update line 182 with your syslog profile nameß
+ Update line 182 with your syslog profile name

  1. ./Syslog.py
       - Will search every Site ION and update a Syslog entry if it finds a name match.